Basel-Abouelnour/DEPI-Hospital-Network-Design-G5/README.md

 - DHCP and NAT for efficient IP management.

 ### 4. **CCNP Topics Included**
-- OSPF multi-area routing for improved scalability.
+- OSPF routing for improved scalability in future work.
 - Usage of VTP (VLAN Trunking Protocol) and its disabling after configuration to follow security best practices.
 - HSRP (Hot Standby Router Protocol) for gateway redundancy.